High Dimensional Discrete Integration over the Hypergrid: The MB-WISH algorithm and analysis

+The constant in the big-O term in the number of calls to the oracle is a function of $q$ and $r$.
+In particular, when $r = \lfloor{\frac{q-1}{2}}\rfloor$ and $q$ odd, this constant varies as $q^2\log q$.
+We can tune the value of $r$ to reduce the number of calls to the oracle at the expense of the approximation factor.

 The theorem will be proved by a series of lemmas.
 The key trick that we are using is to ask the MAX-oracle to solve an optimization problem over not a single bin, but {\em multiple bins} of the hash function.
+This is going to boost the probability that our estimates of $\beta_i$s are good.
+In particular we will solve the optimization over $r^m$ bins of the hash function.
 The hash family is defined in the following way.
 We have $h_{A,b}:\ff^n \to \ff^m: x \mapsto Ax+ b$, the operations are over $\ff_q$.
 Let

-The coding theoretic intuition behind our technique is following.
+For readers familiar with coding theory, the basis behind our technique is simple.
 The set of configurations $\{\sigma \in \ff_q^n : A\sigma ={\bf 0}\}$ forms a linear code of dimension $n-m$.
 The bins of the hash function define the cosets of this linear code.
 We would like to chose $q^r$ cosets of a random linear code and the find the optimum value of $w$ over the configurations of these cosets as the MAX-oracle.
 To choose a hash function uniformly and randomly from $\Hc$, we can just choose the entries of $A$ and $b$ uniformly at random from $\ff_q$ independently.

 Note that, the hash family $\Hc_{m,n}$ as defined in \eqref{eq:fam} is uniform and pairwise independent.
 It follows from the following more general result.